alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 No official confirmation record = no confirmed anchor.

 No controlled project URL = no confirmed anchor.

+No visible anchor reference = no confirmed anchor.

 A project is foundationally anchored only when the match exists.